-During the holiday season, over 3 million families rely on The Salvation Army to provide them with a warm meal or toys for their children on Christmas Day.
-Donating to the red kettles also allows the Army to serve nearly 25 million people a year by providing over 10 million nights of shelter and 56 million meals a year, along with substance abuse recovery programs, after-school programs, and emergency shelter for children and families in need.
+During the holiday season, more than 3 million families rely on The Salvation Army to provide them with a warm meal or toys for their children on Christmas Day.
+Donating to the red kettles also helps the Army provide more than 9 million nights of shelter and 52 million meals a year, along with substance abuse recovery programs, after-school programs, and emergency shelter for children and families in need.

 A small donation can go a long way.
 Nationally, on average: